 Chronology samajhiye.
-On January 28, aboard IndiGo’s Mumbai-Lucknow flight, comedian Kamra confronts Republic TV’s Goswami.
+On January 28, aboard IndiGo’s Mumbai-Lucknow flight, comedian Kunal Kamra confronts Republic TV’s Arnab Goswami.
 Kamra then posts a video on Twitter of his monologue “heckling” Goswami.
-IndiGo then states on its website that the comedian is banned for six months.
-Soon after, Puri tweets that the government is left with no option but to “advise” other airlines to impose similar restrictions on Kamra.
-Air India, SpiceJet and GoAir do the minister’s bidding and ban Kamra on their flights “until further notice”.
+IndiGo quickly responds and states on its website that the comedian is banned for six months.
+Soon after, a minister “advises” other airlines to impose similar restrictions on Kamra.
+Air India, SpiceJet and GoAir follow suit and ban Kamra on their flights “until further notice”.

-The pilot, Rohit Mateti, has, in an email to IndiGo, set down the incident in detail showing that there was no case for a ban on Kamra.
-Objecting to the ban, Mateti states that while Kamra’s conduct was “unacceptable and verbally abusive”, he complied with the crew’s instructions and the offence did not fall within even Level 1, which entails three months’ debarment.
+The pilot, Rohit Mateti, has, in an email to IndiGo, set down the case in detail, showing there was no case for a ban on Kamra.
+Objecting to the ban, Mateti states that while Kamra’s conduct was “unacceptable and verbally abusive”, he complied with the crew’s instructions and the offence did not fall within even Level 1, which entails debarment for three months.

-Puri is not a political heavyweight, yet airlines jump to do what he tweets.
-Why?
+Why airlines jump to do what a minister “advises” them to, even if it’s not within the rules?
 Is it because they have much to fear in terms of compliance or on other counts?
-If their records are clean why should they -- especially, airlines that had nothing to do with the incident -- execute a dubious order?
-Could they not even check with the DGCA what is expected of them?
+If their records are clean, why should they—especially, airlines that had nothing to do with the “heckling”—execute such an order?
+Could they not check with the DGCA what is expected of them?

 (The author is Editorial Consultant, WION TV.
 Views expressed are personal.)